 One of the most common questions we receive from founders here at NextView Ventures is whether we can share examples of great board decks.
 As it turns out, drafting your board deck or your investor update can be especially tricky for seed-stage startups (which is our entire investment focus) given the lack of resources, lack of available data, and even just the lack of time that the company has been in existence.
-So today, as part of our seed-focused platform of resources, we’re excited to launch these free templates for creating great startup board decks.
+So today, as part of our seed-focused platform of resources, we’re excited to launch these Startup Board Deck Templates. (clicking triggers download)

 This resource is part of our Growth Guides series, which is NextView’s growing library of resources built to help seed-stage startups execute.
 Our first, a visual blueprint of end-to-end content marketing for startups, can be found here.

 To help explain the origin and the purpose of these board deck templates, we created a quick SlideShare (embedded below), in addition to placing commentary from me and my partners throughout the template to explain some of the nuances.